oliverklee/ext-seminars/Documentation/UsersManual/ManagingRegistrations/Index.rst

 The columns used for the export of registrations is determined by the two configuration variables `fieldsFromFeUserForCsv` and `fieldsFromAttendanceForCsv`.
-If you want to export the registrations on the waiting queue, you have to set `showAttendancesOnRegistrationQueueInCSV` to `true`.

 The CSV export can be configured via TS Setup in plugin.tx\_seminars for the page where the event records are located.
 Please see the